alexyingchen/accessguide/content/programmers.md

 **WCAG number + conformance**: 1.4.8 AAA

 ### P22.
 Make sure there’s no double scrolling
-> I don't think this website was built for my phone, every time I try to scroll it just moves around.
+> I don't think this website was built for phones, every time I try to scroll it just moves around.

 Ensure the content is responsive and fits within the viewport.
 If the user resizes the viewport, make sure that this doesn’t hide content or cause scrolling in two directions.